neondatabase/website/content/docs/functions/window-rank.md

 ### Percentile calculation

-You can calculate percentiles using the `rank()` function and some arithmetic.
+You can calculate percentiles using the `rank()` function with some arithmetic.

 ```sql
 WITH scores AS (